thehrz/gcg-simulator/README.md

 ![gcg-simulator](https://s2.loli.net/2023/01/17/MRPIGXvZ2UlBKcD.png)

 An open-source front-end simulator for the Genius Invokation TCG.
-Using Nuxt.
+Using Nuxt3.

 ## Demo